Enhancing the Reliability of Segment Anything Model for Auto-Prompting Medical Image Segmentation with Uncertainty Rectification: Introduction

 To evaluate the effectiveness of our proposed framework, we conduct experiments based on the original SAM \cite{SAM} and the medical-adapted MedSAM \cite{MedSAM} as the foundation for our framework on two public 3D datasets including the segmentation of 22 head and neck organs and 13 abdominal organs for a comprehensive evaluation.
 Our experiments demonstrate significant performance improvement of SAM’s segmentation result and robustness to different prompts.
 The main contribution of our work can be summarized as follows:

-\begin{itemize} \item We present UR-SAM, an Uncertainty Rectified Segment Anything Model by incorporating uncertainty estimation and rectification to enhance the robustness and reliability for auto-prompting in medical image segmentation. \item Since the segmentation performance of SAM is sensitive to the input prompt \cite{SAM-MI}, we propose to augment given prompts by adding perturbations with pre-defined ratios to estimate segmentation uncertainty based on the predictions of multi-prompt input.
-We examine the influence of different augmentation settings for prompt augmentation to empirically select out the best setting. \item We establish a methodology to utilize estimated segmentation uncertainty with class-specific confidence-based filtering to select out high uncertain regions for rectification to further improve the segmentation performance. \item The proposed method is comprehensively validated on two public 3D medical datasets including the segmentation of 22 head and neck organs and 13 abdominal organs with comparison to manual prompting setting simulated based on ground truth masks.
-It significantly improves the segmentation performance and achieves comparable results to manual prompting without the necessity for further training or tuning. \end{itemize}
+\begin{itemize} \item We present \textbf{UR-SAM}, an Uncertainty Rectified Segment Anything Model by incorporating uncertainty estimation and rectification to enhance the robustness and reliability for auto-prompting medical image segmentation. \item We propose to augment given prompts by adding perturbations with pre-defined ratios to estimate segmentation uncertainty based on the predictions of multi-prompt input, since the segmentation performance of SAM is sensitive to the input prompt. \item We propose to utilize estimated segmentation uncertainty with class-specific confidence-based filtering to select out high uncertain regions for rectification to further improve the segmentation performance. \end{itemize}